sankar-raul/sankar-raul.github.io/README.md

 - **Main HTML File (Homepage)**
    - [Explore my GitHub Pages Homepage](https://sankar-coding.github.io/) and get to know more about me and my projects.

+- **Documentation**
+   - To run the Node.js server locally, first, ensure you have Node.js installed.
+   - Open a terminal in the project directory and run the following command:
+     ```
+     node node.js
+     ```
+   - After running the command, you can access the local server at http://localhost:3000.

 Feel free to navigate through my projects and files, and don't hesitate to connect or reach out for collaboration opportunities.

 [Visit My GitHub Pages](https://sankar-coding.github.io/)